 Hello, my name is Ani Rosen and I am a typical young adult living the SoCal life.
-I am currently a sophomore at UCLA, a dance major, double minor in Entrepreneurship and Film, Television, and Digital Media and member of the UCLA dance team.
+I am currently a junior at UCLA, a dance major, double minor in Entrepreneurship and Film, Television, and Digital Media and member of the UCLA Dance Team.
 Though I experience life like any other 20 year old, my experience with Crohn’s Disease has shaped me into the person I am today.
-Only diagnosed five years ago, I was suddenly thrown into a world that I did not understand.
+Only diagnosed six years ago, I was suddenly thrown into a world that I did not understand.
 I didn't know medicine infusions, blood draws, lab tests, pill camera studies, and colonoscopies would suddenly become part of my lifestyle.

 I’ve been dancing since the age of three.
 Not only is it my passion, but my sister and I have been committed to driving 2-3 hours round trip to Anaheim 5 days a week, to dance 5 hours a day since 2009.
 Now I am beginning a new chapter of my dance life at UCLA studying dance and representing the Bruins at the Rose Bowl and at Pauley Pavillion.
 After three years apart, my sister and I are reunited as dancers for one last year on the UCLA Dance Team, where she is one of the captains, and I am the only freshman rookie.
 In my fourth and final year on the dance team, I became Captain.
 I never imagined the idea of something so dear to me being taken away due to something I could not control.

 At the beginning of my freshman year, while most kids might have been nervous about their transition into high school and the wondrous opportunities lying ahead of them, my symptoms became unbearable.
 My life paused and I spent a long 3 months in bed, not able to get up or move forward with the things that were most important to me.
 I truly thought I would not be able to go back to school and dance because I was weak, and not confident enough to pick my life back up.